miking-lang/miking/README.md

 ## Externals

-As part of the experimental setup of boot, we currently support a way to use external libraries without interfering with the development of Miking that does not need these external dependencies.
+As part of the experimental setup of Miking, we currently support a way to use external libraries without interfering with the development of Miking that does not need these external dependencies.